ketankartoza/bims-website/docs/src/admin/embed-video-on-landing-page.md

-# Customizing Landing Page

-## Embedding Youtube Video on the Landing Page
+# Embedding Youtube Video on the Landing Page

 -   First, select the YouTube video you wish to show on the landing page
 -   Click the 'Share' button under the video